International Travel

 ICE train 2nd class seats

 1st class fares include seat reservation as standard, with seating in a 1-2 configuration.
-Those with a full-flex 1st class ticket can access the DB lounge at Frankfurt Main station.
+1st class carriages can also have a smaller ‘quiet zone’ compartments.

 ice train first class seats